 Jacob may have gotten married around 1790, but the name of his wife is not known.
 And he may have had at least two children, because there were two marriage records for people with the last name of Back, in central Kentucky, whose parents are not known.
 Those two people were probably born between 1790 and 1800, and so they may have been Jacob's children.
 Jacob was not seen in the 1810 Census Report, or in any subsequent census reports, and so it is assumed that he died, sometime between 1801 and 1810.

 Dr. Benjamin Clark Holtsclaw was the historian for The Germanna Foundation for many years.
 In 1964, he published a book titled, Ancestry and Descendants of the Nassau-Siegen Immigrants to Virginia 1714-1750.
 That book covered the 25 or so families that The Germanna Foundation was researching, including their ancestors and their descendants.
-Dr. Holtsclaw had quite a bit of information about most of those families, except for one, which was the family of Hermann Bach (born 1708).
-Although Dr. Holtsclaw had some information about Hermann's ancestors, he had no real information about Hermann's descendants.
+Dr. Holtsclaw had quite a bit of information about most of those families, except for one, which was the family of Harman Back (Hermann Bach).
+Although Dr. Holtsclaw had some information about Harman's ancestors, he had no real information about Harman's descendants.